RainyPrisma/Projectphcsq/README.md

 - Insert function for super Role in Management
 - etc.

-On 1.4 planing Cookie system , More Design and Security thing
+On 1.4 No an Update Only Diagram
+On 1.5 EMERGENCY UPD